NikitaYakuntsev/ftp-backup/README.md

 [DIR name]
 path = /home/user/path/2
 mask = *.*
-period = 14
+period = 9
+ftp_lifetime = 7
+archive_only_changed = True
+ftp_path = 160314_Test
 ```

 Here path is absolute location of directory,
-mask specifies what files should be saved
+mask specifies what files should be saved,
-and period is a number of days before current date when changes of file should be tracked.
+period is a number of days before current date when changes of file should be tracked,

-TODO List:
-- [x] parsing config
-- [ ] Email configuration
-- [ ] logging
+ftp_lifetime is a number of days shows how long should file be stored on ftp. not in use now
+archive_only_changed flag if true than only changed files will be archived, all specified folder otherwise
+ftp_path is a name of remote folder on ftp server.